hazzaaclark/hazzaaclark/README.md

 On top of reverse engineering various video games such as [Mario Kart Wii](https://github.com/hazzaaclark/revo) & [Sonic Heroes](https://github.com/hazzaaclark/HEROES_WUP28)

-Furthermore, making a Reverse Engineering toolkit using Java that looks at the parsing of contents of Dreamcast ROMS for [Ghidra](https://github.com/hazzaaclark/gdiGhidra)
+Furthermore, making a Reverse Engineering toolkit using Java that looks at the parsing of contents of Dreamcast ROMS for [Ghidra](https://github.com/hazzaaclark/gdiGhidra) and [IDA Pro](https://github.com/hazzaaclark/chuchu)

 # ⚡️ Experience: